FujinNiazi/portfolio-v1/README.md

 This is a custom portfolio website I built to display my skills and experience.
 And my first dive into web development.

 Its built using a **react app** with **Sass** for stlying.
+You can access it [here](https://fujinniazi.github.io/portfolio-v1/).

-As I was using this as an oppurtunity to learn and gaining inspiration from other portfolios I tried to integrate different features.
-Some examples of which are
+As I was using this as an oppurtunity to learn and gaining inspiration from other portfolios I tried to integrate different features. <br>
+Some examples of which are:

  ## Animations
 | Static                            | Dynamic                          |